singleron-RD/scflvdj/docs/usage.md

 ### Create `samplesheet.csv` using helper script

 When you have many samples, manually creating `samplesheet.csv` can be tedious and error-prone.
 There is a python script [manifest.py](https://github.com/singleron-RD/sccore/blob/main/sccore/cli/manifest.py) that can help you create a `samplesheet.csv` file.
+This script will recursively search the specified folders for fastq files and (optional) matched barcode files.

 ```
 pip install sccore